 Discover the earliest forms of art and technology

-Nelson Bay cave was first excavated in the 1960s (there are also two other Stone Age caves in the area), and the results showed that the diet of the early humans who lived here comprised food ranging from birds, eggs and plants to shellfish, as well as seals and bush pigs, with the remains dating back to about 5 000 years, resulting in large middens.
+Nelson Bay cave was first excavated in the 1960s, and the results showed that the diet of the early humans who lived here comprised of food ranging from birds, eggs and plants to shellfish, as well as seals and bush pigs.

-Access the site from inside the nature reserve, about 8km from the town – and set aside enough time to explore the cave and its beautiful surrounds.
+Access to the site is from inside the nature reserve, about 8km from the coastal town of Plettenberg Bay.
+Set aside enough time to explore the cave and its beautiful surrounds.